Uzochikwa-Enunwa/Javascript-Projects/README.md

-# Javascript-Projects - My list of WSBD Modules
-1. CKIT-501:Computer Structures
+# Javascript-Projects - Programming the Internet using Javascript, HTML, CSS, PHP.
+Including Assignments and Project for Ora Porsperity Bank